jiaquan1/people_count_app/.ipynb_checkpoints/WRITEUP-checkpoint.md

   - I converted the model to an Intermediate Representation with the following arguments python /opt/intel/openvino/deployment_tools/model_optimizer/mo.py --input_model frozen_inference_graph.pb --tensorflow_object_detection_api_pipeline_config pipeline.config --reverse_input_channels --tensorflow_use_custom_operations_config /opt/intel/openvino/deployment_tools/model_optimizer/extensions/front/tf/ssd_v2_support.json
   - The model was insufficient at the begining because there are some false negative in the middle of the video.
 I tried to improve this model by filtering out some false negative.
 I outputed the confidence of each frame in  and saved in frozen_inference_graph.xlsx.
 Actually this one works after taking 20 frames moving average confidence and use 0.04 as the threshold.
 It could detect exactly 6 peolpe in this video and output the correct duration for each person.
 But theshold 0.04 is kind of too low for a general cases.
 This model won't work for other videos.
+  To improve this model, I took the last 20 frame confidence, drop 15 smallest, only use 5 highest confidence value to determine the status.
+After performing frame dropping on models, model could provide correct result with the threshold 0.15.
+Raising the threshold will result in false positive (more than actual people would be counted).
+The new confidence was saved in confidence after framedroping for frozen model.xlsx.